giantswarm/aws-tag-operator/README.md

 # aws-tag-operator

-This is an operator to tag some dynamic resources created by Kubernetes.
+This is a Kubernetes operator to tag some dynamic resources created by Kubernetes (Persisten Volumes, Load Balancers,...).